janwilmake/remote-sql-cursor/README.md

 - **June 17, 2025**: 0.1.3 - Added optional validator, added mixin decorator `@Streamable` (and refactored DO), renamed endpoint to `/query/stream` to not conflict with `@Browsable`
 - **July 8, 2025**: 0.1.8 (BREAKING) - removed migrations functionality in favor of https://github.com/janwilmake/migratable-object (post: https://x.com/janwilmake/status/1942519892776722572)
 - **July 10, 2025**: 0.2.1 - 1) migrated to `ReadableStream` from `TransformerStream` to avoid strange crashes, and 2) added mandatory auth for remote requests.
 Tested streaming large results, and added limitations section to the readme

+# TODO

+## Remote Multi-Server Transactions

+Making a remote transaction possible would be very useful https://letmeprompt.com/httpsdevelopersc-3mptgo0.

+How transactions can be used: https://letmeprompt.com/httpsdevelopersc-vx7x1c0.

+We MAY now be able to create a multi-DO transaction in DORM.
+See https://x.com/janwilmake/status/1926928095329587450 for potential feeback.

+Also, the question of sending multiple queries to the DO is not answered, making things slow and potentially not ACID. especially when working with many DBs, allowing point-in-time recovery and transactions would be huge.